SymTh for non-finite symmetries: Lower-dimensional examples

 In this section, we consider the special case of \( d = 1 \) of our general construction, where the bulk is two-dimensional.
 In this setting, only 0-form symmetries can be discussed.
 Thus, compared to \autoref{sec:setup}, we drop all form and dimension indices and indicate the gauge connection and its curvature by \( A \) and \( F \), respectively.
 Two-dimensional gauge theories have been extensively studied in the past \cite{Blau:1991mp, Witten:1992xu, Witten:1991we} and are known for their remarkable simplicity and almost-topological character.
 For the sake of our work, they represent an ideal testing ground that does not stray too far from the original SymTFT ideas.

 For 2D Maxwell theory, the topological operators are

 The magnetic operator is trivial in 2D: no operators are charged under it, and its insertion in partition functions only amounts to a shift in the \( \theta \)-angle for 2D Maxwell theory.
 We will discuss the possible known generalization to the case of 2D Yang-Mills in the dedicated section below.
+Finally, Llne operators charged under \( U^e \) are ordinary Wilson lines $W_q$.